 “Music producers will appreciate the neutral and nicely balanced sound of this microphone.”

 The AT2035 is made of high strength plastic and an elastic suspension.
-In terms of design, the AT2035 is comparable to the AT2020, weighting 403g and measuring 170mm long and has diameter (max) of 52mm.
-The casework is composed of black and silver metal.
-In that sense, the manufacturing components of this microphone make it extremely sturdy and resistant.
-At the lower base of the microphone, there are 2 slide switches for the pad and low cut filter.
+In terms of design, the AT2035 is comparable to the AT2020, weighing 403g and measuring 170mm long and has a diameter (max) of 52mm.

 “The manufacturing components of this microphone make it extremely sturdy and resistant.”

-The Rode NT-USB condenser microphone has the particularity to have a very convenient USB connectivity (which is compatible with an iPad).
-However, it is also fully compatible with all mainstream recording applications on both Windows and Mac OS based computers.
 The product comes with a pop shield, tripod desk stand, ring mount, storage pouch, 6 m (20’) USB cable and a 3.5mm stereo headphone jack for zero-latency monitoring.
-In terms of design the Rode NT-USB is very similar to the microphones described above.
+In terms of design, the Rode NT-USB is very similar to the microphones described above.

 This Audio-Technica AT2035 review demonstrated how the discussed microphone is a great option for music producers and audio professionals.
 This microphone retains the same sound characteristics as its predecessor (the AT2020) but is improved on its technical aspects.